-- 10.4.
+- 9.4.
 Supporting People funding Supporting People funding is allocated through the Kent Supporting People Team and provides the revenue funding for services that support homeless people across West Kent.
 This includes temporary accommodation such as direct access hostel provision, women's refuges and accommodation-based support for people with specific needs, such as alcohol or drug dependency.
-Supporting People also funds the countywide Outreach and Resettlement Service that is delivered by Porchlight. □ - 10.5.
+Supporting People also funds the countywide Outreach and Resettlement Service that is delivered by Porchlight. - 9.5.
 Supporting People resources are limited and under considerable pressure.
 Commissioning decisions are made by the Commissioning Body of which the three authorities are members.
 The Programme's agreed priorities for new service development are enshrined in the Kent Supporting People Strategy 2010-2015 and include services for young people at risk.
 The 2010/11 Supporting People budget is just in excess of £32 million for Kent.
 The current distribution funding supported housing across West Kent is shown in Table 12 below.

-Table 12: Current distribution of funding for supported housing Total West Kent Tunbridge Wells Sevenoaks Tonbridge & Mallin £6,093,696 £1,993,042 £1,795,876 £2,304,778
+Table 12: Current distribution of funding for supported housing Total West Kent Tunbridge Wells Sevenoaks Tonbridge & Mall £6,093,696 £1,918,898 £1,499,726 £876,195

-This data only identifies district specific distribution and includes district based floating support whose contracts end 31 March 2011.
-However, as already identified elsewhere, vulnerable people across the three authorities can also access services delivered across districts/boroughs or countywide
+The data only includes district specific distribution.
+However, as identified elsewhere, vulnerable people across the three authorities can also access a range of floating support services delivered across six districts/boroughs in west Kent and countywide.

-- 10.6.
-Funding for voluntary sector organisations the majority of voluntary sector organisations that provide services to homelessness people across West Kent are funded by grants and donations. - 10.7.
+- 9.6.
+Funding for voluntary sector organisations the majority of voluntary sector organisations that provide services to homelessness people across West Kent are funded by grants and donations. - 9.7.
 Discretionary housing payments (Housing Benefit) Discretionary Payments are housing benefit payments made to people who are experiencing housing difficulties and can help them to access and retain accommodation.
-With proposed change to affordable rents (moving to 80% of market rents) the Housing Benefit bill will come under pressure - 10.8.
+With proposed change to affordable rents (moving to 80% of market rents) the Housing Benefit bill will come under pressure - 9.8.
 Homes and Communities Agency (HCA) funding the main source of capital funding for new accommodation based services for homeless households and new affordable housing.
-Budgets from 2011/12 have been drastically reduced with an expectation that, in future, new schemes will be funded through charging rents of up to 80% of market rent levels. - 10.9.
+Budgets from 2011/12 have been drastically reduced with an expectation that, in future, new schemes will be funded through charging rents of up to 80% of market rent levels. - 9.9.
 Other funding from time to time additional grant resources are made available for new accommodation based initiatives and/or to improve existing accommodation.
-These resources are generally bid for by each authority or with partners where practical. - 10.10.
+These resources are generally bid for by each authority or with partners where practical. - 9.10.
 The other main resource available to the local authorities is, of course, their staff and profiles of the Housing Options Teams in each of the three local authorities are shown at Appendix 6.

-11. MONITORING, REPORTING AND REVIEW
+10. MONITORING, REPORTING AND REVIEW

-- 11.1.
+- 10.1.
 The Homelessness Strategy Action Plan contains detailed individual objectives for delivering this Strategy.
-Performance will be monitored in various ways: - the Homelessness Strategy Group will be the main monitoring mechanism, with reports made to HSG by the authorities and partner agencies on a quarterly basis - progress against each objective is continuously monitored at both a district/borough and sub-regional level - through the internal audit process within each authority, which undertakes audit reviews of specific services to ensure that they are being delivered appropriately. - by Central Government, through the quarterly P1E return. - 11.2.
+Performance will be monitored in various ways: - the Homelessness Strategy Group will be the main monitoring mechanism, with reports made to HSG by the authorities and partner agencies on a quarterly basis - progress against each objective is continuously monitored at both a district/borough and sub-regional level - through the internal audit process within each authority, which undertakes audit reviews of specific services to ensure that they are being delivered appropriately. - by Central Government, through the quarterly P1E return. - 10.2.
 Clients' views will be obtained regularly through the service user group which will be established to facilitate service user input.